How to Build a Workers' Comp Return-To-Work Program: A Step-By-Step Guide

 Action Item: Create a visual workflow chart summarizing the return-to-work process.
 An effective flowchart eliminates confusion, identifies required actions, and serves as a clear action plan when an injury happens so no steps are missed.

-Don't wait for an injury to figure out what light-duty tasks exist.
-Build a job bank of pre-compiled list of tasks or positions, categorized by physical demand (from fully sedentary to minimal restrictions).
-Having this ready before an injury occurs eliminates delays in bringing an employee back.
+Build a job bank of pre-compiled list of tasks or positions, categorized by physical demand (from fully sedentary to minimal restrictions) before an injury happens.

 Ideas for your light-duty job bank: